Section 5: Take the Plunge -- Becoming an Elected or Appointed Official

 Running for a School Board, Library Board, Park Board, and Other Boards

 There are many other opportunities in Glenview to be elected and serve on a Board.
-These include various school boards such as Glenview School District 34, Glenbrook High School District 225, the Glenview Library Board, the Glenview Park Board, and Oakton Community College.
+These include various school boards within Glenview:

 All these elections are nonpartisan (meaning no candidate is running under the endorsement of a partisan political party, such as the Democrat Party or the Republican Party).
 Many candidates run independently and as individuals.
 An exception is District 34, where a caucus process is used to select candidates.
 However, this doesn't preclude a candidate from seeking a District 34 Board seat as an independent or to create and work through a different caucus.

-To learn more, contact each of the different Boards (see links above) to find out their requirements to file.
+To learn more, contact each of the different entities (see links above) to find out their requirements to file.
 For example, you won't need as many petition signatures if you run for the Library Board vs. the Village Board.

 Commission Appointments